 Every writer has their own ideal work environment, and noise is a big part of the equation.
 Whether the goal is to blast music or simply eliminate background chatter, noise-canceling headphones provide an effective barrier that promotes privacy and productivity.

 Writer’s block is a dreaded (but common) professional hazard.
 Shaking off a difficult workday is harder than it sounds, and a book of writing prompts can help your friend track down their voice.
 Whether they include personal reflection or creative challenges, sometimes a change of pace is the best cure.

 “There is no friend as loyal as a book,” said Ernest Hemingway, except maybe one who gifts them.
 Many writers believe—aptly so—that reading is a professional necessity, and there’s nothing better than a steady stream of literary inspiration.
-Book of the Month has been delivering books to the doors of readers for more than 90 years, and they offer a gift option for thoughtful givers.
+Book of the Month has delivered books to the doors of readers for more than 90 years, and offers a gift option.

 A typewriter is a mechanical nostalgia, but when it comes to productivity, using one in today's world isn’t exactly practical.
 A wireless typewriter keyboard combines simplicity with technology by allowing the user to connect their tablet to the USB keyboard.
 The result is old-school satisfaction with a modern-day twist.

 The father of horror has amassed a lifetime of writing wisdom, and he shares it in "On Writing:" part memoir for readers, part instruction guide for writers.
 Detailed in this invaluable book are King's insights into the publishing business, his struggles, successes, and most importantly, the methods he uses to create his best-selling work.
 When it comes to writing instruction, the buck stops here.

 A Digital Voice Recorder